About J.P.'s Foundation

 J.P.'s Foundation Board of DirectorsBrian F. Attea, Esq.

-Brian is a managing partner in the law firm of Attea & Attea, P.C. and also serves as the Prosecutor in the Village of Hamburg, N.Y.
-Brian has previously served a ten year term on the Board of Heritage Centers, the Erie County Chapter of NYSARC, Inc., which is dedicated to providing opportunities and enhancing the lives of individuals living with disabilities.
-While on the Board at Heritage Centers, Brian served on the Guardianship, Real Property and Finance Committees and also served a term as both Board Secretary and Board Chair.
+Brian is a managing partner in the law firm of Attea & Attea, P.C., located in the Village of Hamburg, N.Y. and also serves as the Town Attorney for the Town of Concord, N.Y., Prosecutor in the Village of Hamburg, N.Y. and Deputy Town Prosecutor for the Town of Colden, N.Y.
+Brian serves on the Board of ARC Erie County (formerly Heritage Centers), the Erie County Chapter of NYSARC, Inc., which is dedicated to providing opportunities and enhancing the lives of individuals living with disabilities, where he has previously served as both Board Secretary and Board Chair.
 He currently continues to serve as the Chair of the Guardianship Committee.
+Brian is also a Trustee on the Board for St. Francis High School, in Athol Springs, N.Y.

-Brian has also served on the Board of Mt.
-Irenaeus, a Franciscan Retreat Center affiliated with St. Bonaventure University and he continues to serve on the Boards at both Springville Country Club in Springville, N.Y. and the Willow Bend Club, Inc., a family recreational facility in Hamburg, N.Y.
-He currently serves as Co-President of the Parents Guild and Coordinator of the boys’ and girls’ Soccer Program at SS Peter and Paul Grade School in Hamburg, N.Y.Robert J. Brunner
+Brian previously served on the Board of Mt.
+Irenaeus, a Franciscan Retreat Center affiliated with St. Bonaventure University and on the Board at Springville Country Club in Springville, N.Y. and was a former Co-President of the Parents Guild at SS Peter and Paul Grade School in Hamburg, N.Y.Robert J. Brunner

 Bob is the owner and president of J.P.
 Fitzgerald's Restaurant located in Hamburg, NY.
 For more than three decades Bob's life has been centered in and around the hospitality industry.
 Bob is a member of the Hamburg and Orchard Park Chambers, the Village VBAC, NYS Restaurant Association and the F.I.R.S.T.
 Group.
 He currently serves as Chairman of the Board of the Erie County Agricultural Society.
 Previously held board positions include the Boston Chamber of Commerce and a six-year term on the Board of Directors for Springville C.C.
 Bob resides in Hamburg with his wife Tracy and their three children; Aidan, Addam and Presleigh.David R. Paulus, CPA